 Going further afield

-What I tend to do is use these sites to get a ballpark figure and get an idea of how much travel time & money is going to be needed, then go to the individual travel companies (or alternative ones) to price and possibly book each part of the journey individually.
+I use these sites to get a ballpark figure and get an idea of how much travel time & money is going to be needed, then go to the individual travel companies (or alternative ones) to price and possibly book each part of the journey individually.

 It's ridiculous, but using budget airlines to get to venues in Europe and Scandinavia can be cheaper and faster than getting to many parts of England (the first time I did this was to go to a gig in Paris in 1994 when the artist wasn't coming to the UK or Ireland).

-Sometimes you can improvise - there have been occasions where J and I have arrived at our destination with the intention of going straight back to an airport after a gig and taking it in turns to nap before a morning flight, but have checked laterooms.com on arrival for last-minute bargains.
+There have been occasions where the original intention has been to stay up overnight and get the earliest travel option the next day, but I always check laterooms.com on arrival for last-minute bargains.
 My favourite was booking a room in a 4* hotel for £28 while we were on the bus from Dublin airport, meaning that we could get a shower and sleep for a few hours before heading home.

 Look up food shops, cafes and restaurants in the area - in Madrid thanks to a bit of research we found a great Mexican restaurant behind the venue we were going to which was open 'til 2am, great for post-gig snacks and cheep beers for those that wanted them.

 Look for accommodation without breakfast, and pack some instant porridge, or shop locally for picnic food.
-Alternatively if you're heading somewhere that food and drink is comparatively expensive (Norway springs to mind), a hotel that includes an all-you-can-eat buffet breakfast can be worth more than double what you pay for it.
+Alternatively if you're heading somewhere that food and drink is comparatively expensive, an all-you-can-eat buffet breakfast option can be worth more than double what you pay for it.

-Travel as light as possible so that you can comfortably walk around your destination without necessarily needing to stop by your accommodation first (I only ever take hand luggage that will fit comfortably under the seat in front of me).
+Travel as light as possible so that you can comfortably walk around your destination without needing to stop by your accommodation first.

-Find out whether airport bus tickets can be bought cheaper online in advance (and be prepared to argue with bus drivers in Glasgow about print vs. pdf versions!).
+Find out whether airport bus tickets can be bought cheaper online in advance.

 If you need airport parking, try to book it more than a month in advance if you can - there's a massive price hike the closer you get to your departure date